Polymershapes

 • Level 3 is the strongest and thickest with a thickness of 1.25 inches, allowing it to withstand at least three bullets fired from a .44 Magnum revolver.

-The ability to heat and mold polycarbonate is one of the reasons it’s used to make bullet-resistant glass.
+The ability to heat and mold polycarbonate is one of the reasons it’s used to make “bullet-proof” glass.
 Another reason is its transparency.
-While it’s theoretically possible to layer enough sheets of actual glass to create a bullet-resist pane, glass loses its translucence.
+While it’s theoretically possible to layer enough sheets of actual glass to create a bullet-resistant pane, the glass loses its translucence.
 Because it gets more difficult to see through, it creates a visibility issue that you don’t experience with polycarbonate and other plastics.

 Acrylic

-In addition to bullet-resistant polycarbonate sheets, some fabricators make bullet-proof glass out of acrylic.
-It’s lighter than glass but three times heavier than polycarbonate.
+In addition to bullet-resistant polycarbonate sheets, some fabricators make bulletproof glass out of acrylic plastic.
+You may have asked yourself, “Is acrylic bulletproof like polycarbonate?”
+Acrylic is lighter than glass but three times heavier than polycarbonate.
 However, it’s stronger than real glass in spite of being half its weight.
-At the same time, it looks quite a bit like glass, especially with regards to its clarity.
+At the same time, it looks quite a bit like glass, especially with regard to its clarity.

 Its strength helps to make acrylic resistant to bullets.
 It certainly allows it to resist more forceful impacts.
 All it takes to stop a bullet is one sheet or pane of acrylic.
 The only kicker is that it has to be more than an inch thick, at the very least.
 Unfortunately, if you need a lighter material, then it might not be an option for you.
 It is heavy, so you might not want it in your car, but it can be ideal for security windows, for example.